The list is organized into eight sections:

 For easier searching, visit the Searchable Provender.

 Resources that explore the mechanism of spiritual abuse:

 Battered Sheep Ministries: This site is brimming with great articles.
 What Language Does Your Church Speak? gives a list of common spiritually abusive code phrases, things you are likely to hear in a church that abuses its members; Abuse of Authority in the Church; The Bible and Spiritual Abuse; Is Your Church Free from Cultic Tendencies?
 A Checklist Are Churches the Home of Wolves? and many other great resources.

-Warning Signs is cult expert Rick Ross's list of things to look for, not just in a potential cult leader (or spiritually abusive pastor), but in followers of cult leaders -- and also what to look for in a safe group.
+Warning Signs is cult expert Rick Ross's list of things to look for, not just in a potential cult leader (or spiritually abusive pastor), but in those who follow cult leaders -- and also what to look for in a safe group.
 Even though many spiritually abusive churches aren't considered cults, cultic techniques are very often employed in abusive churches.
 This is an essential list for anyone looking to attend a new church because you never know at first what kind of group you may be joining.
-Initially, spiritually abusive groups can bombard new members or attendees with something that some authors here have called "love bombing" a technique that on the surface seems like love and care.
-Even though it is a ploy, it can appear genuine and heartfelt for a time.
+At first, spiritually abusive groups can bombard new members or attendees with a technique called "love bombing" which looks like love and care.
+Even though it is a ploy, it can seem genuine and heartfelt.
 Some warning signs of abusive leaders:

 - Absolute authoritarianism without meaningful accountability

 - no tolerance for questions or critical inquiry